bschreck/deep.sh/docs/tutorial_completers.rst

 Overview
 ================================

-As with many other shells, xonsh ships with the ability to complete partially-specified arguments upon hitting the "tab" key.
+As with many other shells, deepsh ships with the ability to complete partially-specified arguments upon hitting the "tab" key.

-In Python-mode, pressing the "tab" key will complete based on the variable names in the current builtins, globals, and locals, as well as xonsh language keywords & operators, files & directories, and environment variable names.
-In subprocess-mode, xonsh additionally completes based on the names of any executable files on your $PATH, alias keys, and full Bash completion for the commands themselves.
+In Python-mode, pressing the "tab" key will complete based on the variable names in the current builtins, globals, and locals, as well as deepsh language keywords & operators, files & directories, and environment variable names.
+In subprocess-mode, deepsh additionally completes based on the names of any executable files on your $PATH, alias keys, and full Bash completion for the commands themselves.

-xonsh also provides a mechanism by which the results of a tab completion can be customized (i.e., new completions can be generated, or a subset of the built-in completions can be ignored).
+deepsh also provides a mechanism by which the results of a tab completion can be customized (i.e., new completions can be generated, or a subset of the built-in completions can be ignored).

-This page details the internal structure of xonsh's completion system and includes instructions for implementing new tab completion functions.
+This page details the internal structure of deepsh's completion system and includes instructions for implementing new tab completion functions.

 Structure
 ==========

-xonsh's built-in completers live in the ``xonsh.completers`` package, and they are managed through an instance of ``OrderedDict`` (``__xonsh__.completers``) that maps unique identifiers to completion functions.
+deepsh's built-in completers live in the ``deepsh.completers`` package, and they are managed through an instance of ``OrderedDict`` (``__deepsh__.completers``) that maps unique identifiers to completion functions.

 The completers are divided to **exclusive** completers and **non-exclusive** completers.
 Non-exclusive completers are used for completions that are relevant but don't cover the whole completions needed (e.g. completions for the built-in commands ``and``/``or``).

-When the "tab" key is pressed, xonsh loops over the completion functions in order, calling each one in turn and collecting its output until it reaches an **exclusive** one that returns a non-empty set of completions for the current line.
+When the "tab" key is pressed, deepsh loops over the completion functions in order, calling each one in turn and collecting its output until it reaches an **exclusive** one that returns a non-empty set of completions for the current line.
 The collected completions are then displayed to the user.